NEUBIAS/training-resources/_includes/ome_zarr/ome_zarr_visualisation_napari.md

 ```
 napari --plugin napari-ome-zarr https://s3.embl.de/i2k-2020/platy-raw.ome.zarr
 ```
-Note that compared to big-data-viewer, there are more delays.
+Note that compared to BigDataViewer, there are more delays with Napari.